TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-azurermserviceconnection.md

     Make sure the right right service connection is selected in the pipeline and the necessary [pipeline permissions](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#pipeline-permissions) are granted to access this service connection.

-* I'm Unable to see my subscriptions while creating a service connection inspite of having the necessary permissions
+* I'm unable to see my subscriptions while creating a service connection inspite of having the necessary permissions

     If you're using some part of Azure DevOps that interacts with Azure and it appears not to be working, I would recommend either logging out and logging back in from an incognito/inPrivate browser and this should fix the behavior.
 This will generate a new, valid token that Azure DevOps can use to authenticate the request to Azure which will query the subscriptions and generate the service connection.